brimdata/super/book/src/formats/tsup.md

 ### 2.1 Names

-SUP _names_ encode record fields, enum symbols, and named types.
+TSUP _names_ encode record fields, enum symbols, and named types.
 A name is either an _identifier_ or a [quoted string](#231-strings).
 Names are referred to as `<name>` below.